 After completing the core requirements—subjects like calculus, linear algebra, physics, chemistry and engineering—computer science majors can specialize in several different areas.
 Those include: computer or software engineering, database systems, networks, security, graphics, human-computer interaction and more.
 Students in this field should focus on creating a portfolio, rather than simply a resume, to show their programing knowledge and ability.
 Portfolios are the most common way to highlight projects and coding skills to future employers.

-There is a lot of variety in careers a computer science major could have, including: computer and information research scientists, computer game designer, artificial intelligence network engineer, Java developer, computer graphics, computer network architects, computer programmers, software or systems engineer, computer systems analysts and software/web developers.
-Positions, such as a computer and information research scientist, will require a Ph.D.
+There is a significant variety of careers a computer science major could have, including: computer and information research scientist, computer game designer, artificial intelligence network engineer, Java developer, computer graphics developer, computer network architects, computer programmers, software or systems engineer, computer systems analysts and software/web developers.
+You could end up working for the government, the military, private corporations or in academia.

 Where You Could End Up Living

 According to the Bureau of Labor Statistics (BLS) as of May 2018, the states with the highest employment levels for computer and information research scientists were:

 If you're looking to live and work somewhere that maximizes your earnings, then try Washington, Alabama, Idaho, New Mexico or California—the top five states with the highest mean annual wage.
 More specifically, big metropolitan areas like San Jose and Seattle had some of the highest salaries, but so too did smaller cities like Hunstville, Alabama, the Palm Bay-Melbourne-Titusville, Florida, area and Albuquerque, New Mexico.
 All of these locations had higher mean annual wages than even San Francisco, Boulder, Portland, Oregon, and the New York metropolitan area.